BorisMolch/pfrontend-temp/content/blog/big-in-japan-patchworld-is-at-the-tokyo-game-show.md

 date = 2022-09-12T06:00:00Z
-description = "We’re bringing our fantastic musical worlds to the XR/AR area at Tokyo Game Show - and that’s just the beginning of Patch’s plans for Japan." image = "/uploads/tokyogameshow.jpg" title = "Big in Japan: PatchWorld is at the Tokyo Game Show" type = "post"
+description = "We’re bringing our fantastic musical worlds to the XR/AR area at Tokyo Game Show - and that’s just the beginning of Patch’s plans for Japan." image = "/uploads/tokyogameshow.jpg" title = "Big in Japan: PatchWorld is in person at the Tokyo Game Show" type = "post"

 +++